top-gun/Tesla-PV-charging/README.md

 A wallbox (if you charge 3-phase) or the Tesla AC charger that plugs into any ac wallplug.
 There is no need for the wallbox to have any management capabilities.
 In fact, this stuff works easier with a wallbox that just charges and doesn't require any commands to do its job.

 Then you want Home-Assistant as a house automation system.
 It is the foundation for what we do here.
 Home-Assistant has plenty of integrations into the typical house stuff like wall plugs, heating valves and so on.
 There are integrations for all the common PV brands through a community-managed integration appstore called HACS.
+You can run Home-Assistant on a Raspberry Pi or similar small computers.
+The company behind Home-Assistant does also sell ready-to-use systems with their own hardware.
+If you can find or have a Raspberry Pi at hand, it's cheaper and just fine.